HubSpot/recruiting-agency-graphql-theme/README.md

 Once the association is created, we should be finished creating our custom object definitions.

+If you'd like, you can use our sample data [here](./data/role_data.json) to populate available job listings.
+You can make a POST request to /crm/v3/schemas/{objectType}/batch/create (more details can be found here: https://developers.hubspot.com/docs/api/crm/crm-custom-objects) with the JSON in that file to create 15 job listings.
+You should then associate each job listing with the related company (Spotify, HubSpot, or Tesla) manually in order for the rest of the site to render the job listings as expected.

 ## Step 2: Create Job Application Submission Form and Workflow

 Now that the custom objects are created, you can upload the theme to HubSpot by running the following CLI command: `hs upload src sample-graphql-theme`